xadahiya/gcm-tensorflow-udacity/README.md

 ### After you sign up to Google Cloud Platform, there are three basic steps to completef:

 *  Create a Linux-based VM instance with the required hardware specs.
-[Tutorial Here](https://cloud.google.com/compute/docs/quickstart-linux)
+Tutorial [here](https://cloud.google.com/compute/docs/quickstart-linux)
 * Install Software: Anaconda Python, Tensorflow and Julia.
 * Set up Jupyter (IPython), so that you can do your MachineLearning/DataScience magic remotely via a browser.